-This means that you get a check in the mail for what can be a little or (sometimes surprisingly) a lot of money which you can then turn around and invest in a new backpack, a new set of cams for climbing, or just pick up a whole bunch of Mountain House freeze-dried dinners.
+This means that you get a gift card in the mail for what can be a little or (sometimes surprisingly) a lot of money which you can then turn around and spend on new hiking gear, a new set of cams for climbing, or just pick up a whole bunch of Mountain House freeze-dried dinners.

-BUT the good news is, unlike many other “loyalty programs” you don’t even have to spend the dividend check at REI, you can also just cash it out for cold hard cash in your pocket, which you can then use to fill up your gas tank for an awesome adventure road trip or whatever you’re into.
+BUT the good news is, unlike many other “loyalty programs” you don’t even have to spend the dividend check or gift card at REI, you can also choose to just cash it out for cold hard cash in your pocket, which you can then use to fill up your gas tank for an awesome adventure road trip or whatever you’re into.

-Over the years I’ve gotten hundreds of dollars back (sometimes hundred in a single year).
-And while my membership dividend last year wasn’t all that big, it was still enough to pick up some great running gear (hip belt, running shorts, and sunglasses) for “free” basically, since I didn’t have to shell out any cash thanks to some sale promotions and those dividend gift cards they send members.
+Over the years I’ve gotten hundreds of dollars back (sometimes hundreds in a single year).
+And while my recent membership dividend wasn’t all that big, it was still enough to pick up some great running gear (hip belt, running shorts, and sunglasses) for “free” basically, since I didn’t have to shell out any cash thanks to some sale promotions and those dividend gift cards they send members.

 Pro Tip: After you become a member, grab the REI MasterCard which will kick you back an additional 5% on all your REI purchases, and give you 1% toward your dividend from purchases you make anywhere, for no annual fee.

-So you can pay your cell phone bill, pay for car repairs, or anything else with that credit card, and then turn it around into your annual membership dividend.
+That means you can pay your cell phone bill, pay for car repairs, or anything else with that credit card, and then turn it around into your annual membership dividend.
 It is an easy way to rack up money for often expensive hiking gear.
 After you’ve bought all the day hiking essentials and other gear you need at REI, be sure to move onto the world of travel hacking for more big, money-saving wins.

 2. Generous REI Return Policy